jwouters91/shybrid/README.md

 # SHYBRID README
 SHYBRID is a graphical user interface that allows for the easy creation of hybrid ground truth extracellular recordings.
 This README file contains information on how to install the program, as well as information on how to get started making extracellular spiking ground truth data.
 If you have any further questions feel free to contact [me](mailto:jasper.wouters@esat.kuleuven.be).

+Note that the tool was developed on Linux, but has also been tested on Windows and OS X. The tool is functional on both alternative OSes, but some warning errors might pop-up that seem to be harmless.

 ## Installation instructions
 1. Install miniconda (Python 3.x version) for your operating system.
 Please follow the official conda.io [instructions](https://conda.io/projects/conda/en/latest/user-guide/install/).
 2. Clone this GIT project on your local machine and change directory into the cloned folder when finished cloning: